Healthy Chicken Pot Pie

-This Healthy Chicken Pot Pie Recipe is the perfect light dinner.
+This Healthy Chicken Pot Pie Recipe is a great family dinner.
 Learn how to make chicken pot pie in under an hour for a delicious meal!

 Chicken Pot Pie is such a classic comfort food that is perfect for a chilly day!

-We love taking dinners that typically are a little more on the unhealthy side and lightening them up and loading them with veggies.
+We love taking dinners that are typically a little more on the unhealthy side and lightening them up and loading them with vegetables.
+Next day pot pie leftovers are the best and this is easy to reheat!

 This pot pie is just as delicious as your traditional recipe and even has a perfectly flaky crust!

-If you just love the flavors of Chicken Pot Pie but want a “better-for-you version”.. you have to try this Healthy Chicken Pot Pie Soup!
+If you just love the flavors of Chicken Pot Pie and want to try some other lightened up recipes, you have to try our Chicken Pot Pie Soup, Chicken Pot Pie Pasta, or Crustless Chicken Pot Pie!

 This is such an easy and delicious meal and we love it for so many reasons:

-- Hearty & delicious – This chicken pot pie is loaded with veggies and is so filling!
+- Hearty & delicious – This chicken pot pie is loaded with vegetables and is so filling!

 - Tastes like the ‘real’ thing – You won’t be able to tell that this pot pie is healthy because it’s so creamy.